ru-ace/SDL2-CS-Xamarin.Android/README.md

 # Difference from origin repo

-* Updated to SDL2 2.0.8 and Android API Level 19
+* Switch to SDL2 2.0.8 and Android API Level 19
 * Precompiled bundle of shared SDL2 libs for `arm64-v8a`, `armeabi-v7a`, `x86`, `x86_64` from my submodule [SDL2-CS-libs-bundle](https://github.com/ru-ace/SDL2-CS-libs-bundle):
     * `SDL2` 2.0.8 - cause it needs API Level 19 (2.0.9 wants >= 26)
     * `SDL2_image` 2.0.4